systemsomicslab/mtbinfo.github.io/MRMPROBS/tutorial.md

 7 column.&emsp;&emsp;&emsp;&emsp;RT end: end time to draw the chromatogram
 8 column.&emsp;&emsp;&emsp;&emsp;MS1 tolerance: mass accuracy for survey scan MS data
 9 column.&emsp;&emsp;&emsp;&emsp;MS2 tolerance: mass accuracy for MS/MS spectra
-10 column.&emsp;&emsp;&emsp;MS level: put 1 for survey scan MS data (MS1), and put 2 for MS/MS.
+10 column.&emsp;&emsp;&emsp;&nbsp;MS level: put 1 for survey scan MS data (MS1), and put 2 for MS/MS.
-11 column.&emsp;&emsp;&emsp;Class: it’s used for the MRMPROBS viewer to filter out the chromatograms.
+11 column.&emsp;&emsp;&emsp;&nbsp;Class: it’s used for the MRMPROBS viewer to filter out the chromatograms.
 Set ‘NA’ or something if not interest.

 **Below is the description of the ‘bridge’ from MS-DIAL to MRMPROBS**
 ![alt](images/image_11.png)